The Third Year of Residency

 No call approx. last 2 months / Topical, clear cornea cataract surgery training / Chopping techniques and limbal relaxing incisions / Tube shunts and trabeculectomies / Opportunity to perform LASIK / Competitive fellowship matches

-Cataract surgery training as a senior occurs throughout the duration of the year at the VA, the main campus, and at Augusta State Medical Prison.
-The seniors who are graduating from our program typically average around 200 cases as primary surgeon.
+Cataract surgery training as a senior occurs throughout the duration of the year at the VA, the Surgery Center of Columbia County, and the main campus.
+The seniors who are graduating from our program typically average around 250 cases as primary surgeon.
 Most graduates leave our program proficient in topical, clear-corneal cataract surgery using the horizontal chop technique.
-We have the Alcon Centurion platform at the VA, Augusta University and the Augusta State Medical Prison.
+We have the Alcon Centurion platform at the VA, Augusta University and the surgery center.
 At Augusta University, we also have the Bausch and Lomb Stellaris phaco machine which uses a venturi system rather than the peristaltic pump of the Alcon platform.
 Both Alcon and Bausch and Lomb lenses are utilized at the main campus.
-LRIs are taught at the VA and ASMP.
+LRIs are taught at the VA.
 Torics are used at the VA and AU.
-The ASMP rotation provides a unique exposure to complex cases of zonular deficiency, as trauma in that environment is not uncommon.
-CTR placement exposure is quite frequent in that setting.
-Floppy iris cases are very common at the VA.
+Floppy iris and trauma cases are very common at the VA where advanced techniques are utilized.
 Graduates who enter fellowships have indicated to our program that they feel very competent in the management of complex cataracts.

 Each senior is given off-campus leave and partial funding to attend an ophthalmology meeting of their choice.
 Typically, the seniors also participate in the "Cataract Surgery: Telling it like it is" course in Florida, as well.
 It is a wonderful course and very well attended.
 Many residents also elect to go to a B&L phaco course in addition to those above.